tencent cloud

 Setting Security Groups

 EMR uses Tencent Cloud VPC as the underlying network.
 Security groups in EMR are used as virtual firewalls to control the access between the internal nodes in a cluster and access from external nodes to internal nodes.
-This document describes the best practices of using security groups in EMR to help you choose security group policies.
+This document provides a practical tutorial for using security groups in Elastic MapReduce (EMR) to help you select security group policies.

 Security Groups